DevExpress/testcafe/docs/articles/documentation/reference/testcafe-api/browserconnection/README.md

 You can create a new `BrowserConnection` with the [testCafe.createBrowserConnection](../testcafe/createbrowserconnection.md) function.

-The [browserConnection.url](url.md) property returns a URL a remote browser can visit to connect to the [TestCafe server instance](../testcafe/README.md).
+The [browserConnection.url](url.md) property returns a URL that remote browsers can visit to connect to the [TestCafe server instance](../testcafe/README.md).

 When the remote browser establishes connection, the [browserConnection.opened](opened.md) event fires.
 After that, you can pass the `BrowserConnection` to [runner.browsers](../runner/browsers.md) and start tests.